josecoelhomelo/edenred-to-budgetbakers/README.md

 node app.js
 ```

-In order to validate the login process, you will be prompted to enter the 2FA code that is sent to your e-mail.
+In order to validate the Edenred login process, you will be prompted to enter the 2FA code that is sent to your e-mail.\
+The same will happen for Wallet's login, where you will need to enter the link or SSO token that is sent to your e-mail.

 Only new/unexisting records will be considered.